-CMNDPROJ Confirm Delete

-Application: C009

-Description: C009 empty application
+CMNDPROJ Command ===> Confirm Delete Application: Description: Highest package: Release: C009 C009 empty application 000000

-Highest package: 000000

-Release:

 This table describes the fields of the Confirm Delete panel (CMNDPROJ).

 Field Description Application The application mnemonic to be deleted.
 Description The description of the application to be deleted.
 Highest package The total number of packages created for the application.
 Release The release ID associated with this application (if any).